About Our Grants

 - Inequities in the provision of needs that impact community wellness

-- We will only fund organizations that meet the standards of Our Commitment to Equity.
+- Organizations that do not meet the standards of Our Commitment to Equity.

-- To ensure adherence to IRS standards for private foundations, we will not consider grant requests for:
+- Additionally, to ensure adherence to IRS standards for private foundations, we will not consider grant requests for:

 - Contributions to or memberships in fraternal organizations, service clubs, labor organizations, merchant associations or chamber memberships or programs.